sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/state/index.md

 ---
 title: State
 version: 0.1.0
-description: Smart contract state in scryptTS
+description: Smart contract state in sCrypt
 ---

 As shown on the previous page we can put arbitrary constraints on the data of next transaction by using `this.tx`.
 The following is an example of a simple counter smart contract.
 Every iteration of the contract must contain a value `count` which is bigger by one from the previous iteration.